 Lack of Empathy

 A couple of months ago, my daughter was at a local indoor playground.
 She found a little girl that she wanted to play with and they hung-out and ran around until the child had to leave.
 After her new friend left my daughter saw a slightly older child around 5 or 6 years old that she wanted to play with.
 My daughter said “Hi,” and tried to strike up a conversation with her.
 Instead of acknowledging my daughter the little girl ignored her and then gathered a few other kids and created a game where everyone was advised to run away from my daughter when she turned toward them.
 Pretty harmless, I thought to myself at first, but my 3 year old eventually became extremely crushed.
 I then recognized the other child’s behavior as a mild form of bullying called Relational Aggression.
 Then I talked to my daughter and helped her understand that everyone will not be her friend or want to play with her.
-If and when this happens, she just needs to move on, don’t be crushed, find something else to do.
+If and when this happens, she just needs to move on and find something else to do.

 This may sound like a strong word when dealing with children, but in some cases kids just don’t know better.
 For instance, a child who is drawn to TV bullies may only be mimicking learned behaviors.
 Also, there are times when children may see others that are different and are not sure how to react; instead of getting to know the other child they join in taunting and teasing others because of their differences.
 In this case we have to teach them how to deal with people that are not the same as them.
 The best way for us to teach our children this lesson is to model the behavior.
 For instance we show them how to react by the way we through the way we speak and engage with others.